 At around 7 in the morning I stood on the road in anticipation, and prayed.
 A messiah in the form of a Maruti Dzire stopped and a hand indicated me to get in for the usual price of 400 Rupees.
 I shall let the pictures do the talking now 🙂

 The gentleman giving me the ride had kept a bag of sand in the car, to be used if the car got stuck in the snow.

 It was all gloom and doom; it is only in retrospect I realise how lucky I was to get a ride at the right time in the right car with the right person.
 Life is a glorious mix of uncertainties.
 Maybe I am alive because of some good karma.

 Just after crossing Khardung Village, the full fury of the snowstorm was to be unleashed upon us.
 We munched apples sitting in the car at 5000m when life had come to a standstill.

 Nothing seemed more important than the present moment.
-I could listen to my heart beat.
+I could listen to my thumping heartbeat.
 Although the local was supremely confident of making across Khardung La to Leh safely, in my mind I had almost began to say my last prayers.